✨Double Rewards✨ Loyalty Members Earn Bonus Bed Creds Now. Log In or Sign Up.

 2. Practical Magic

 Speaking of witches, Practical Magic is another ‘90s film that has all the trappings of a stylish Halloween flick.
 You’ve got velvet, Levi’s denim, chokers, tiny sunglasses, and even a brown lipstick shade thrown in for good measure; all on the movie’s co-stars, Sandra Bullock and Nicole Kidman (both of whom play witches).
-Despite the fact that the film’s plot can hinge on cheesy on occasion, it’s the perfect guilty pleasure for both the fashion and supernatural themes.
+Even though the film’s plot can hinge on cheesy, on occasion, it’s the perfect guilty pleasure for both the fashion and supernatural themes.

 3. The Addams Family